NizarNi/Augmented-Scrum/README.md

 Hard to understand.
 Difficult to change.
+Exponential surface to test.
 Expensive to maintain.

 # Augmented Scrum: 5 Rules

 1. Humans own architecture

 AI must not define system structure or core design decisions.
+Nevertheless it can be help full to explore options, spot patterns.
+In other words it may help in decision making, and accountability is still held by the dev team.

 3. AI works in bounded scope